The64thGamer/cheeseepedia/content/bkeg0b8ezn4458rv/content.md

 ## Programmer

 Several branches of Programmer are known to exist.
-The most familiar branch is designed for programming the classic Rock-afire, but branches also exist for programming the New Rock-afire, the Mijjin show, and the {{< wiki-link "Hard Luck Bears" >}} show at Knoebels.
+The most familiar branch is designed for programming the classic Rock-afire, but branches also exist for programming the New Rock-afire, the Mijjin show, and the [Hard Luck Bears] show at Knoebels.
 Because of a lack of need, the Mijjin and Knoebels branches were never upgraded to version 7.02 and are lacking some features that were introduced later on.

 ### Data storage